wp-plugins/collapsing-pages/readme.txt

 links in the sidebar for the pages.
 Every page corresponding to a given parent page will be expanded.

-It is largely based off of my Collapsing Categories and Collapsing Archives plugins.
+It is largely based off of my Collapsing Pages and Collapsing Archives plugins.

 == Installation ==